sxxfuture/filfi/README.md

 ## Usecase

-- Storage providers need a large amount fil for pledging when scaling up, and get the required fil by collateral existing nodes.
+- Storage providers need a large amount FIL for pledging when scaling up, and get the required FIL by collateral existing nodes.
 - A split loan between friends who want to implement a neutral and reliable performance mechanism with the help of smart contracts.
 - Lenders and borrowers do not know each other and want to freely aggregate in a permissionless bilateral marketplace with market-based pricing.
-- Those holding fil want a safe and secure way to invest.
+- Those holding FIL want a safe and secure way to invest.
-- Those who hold fil want savings that pay interest.
+- Those who hold FIL want savings that pay interest.

 ## Problem